MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 - **Upload new custom library**: If you want to bring your custom codes in [!INCLUDE [product-name](../includes/product-name.md)] runtime, uploading them as custom packages through the portal is a good option.
 The library management module helps you handle potential conflicts and required dependencies in your custom libraries.

-  Under the “Custom libraries" panel, you see the **Upload** button.
+  Under the **Custom libraries** panel, you see the **Upload** button.
 Select it and upload the packages through a local directory.
-- **Remove existing custom library**: If the custom libraries are no longer useful for your Spark applications, you can use the trash button to remove it from Spark runtime under the "Custom libraries" panel.
+- **Remove existing custom library**: If the custom libraries are no longer useful for your Spark applications, you can use the trash button to remove it from Spark runtime under the **Custom libraries** panel.
-- **Review and apply changes**: Same as feed libraries, you can go to the "Pending changes" panel to review the changes you made for the updates of custom libraries and apply these changes to your [!INCLUDE [product-name](../includes/product-name.md)] Spark environment of the Workspace or Notebook.
+- **Review and apply changes**: Same as feed libraries, you can go to the **Pending changes** panel to review the changes you made for the updates of custom libraries and apply these changes to your [!INCLUDE [product-name](../includes/product-name.md)] Spark environment of the Workspace or Notebook.

 ## In-line installation